Dyras/todoapp_nextjs_express/README.md

 This is a monorepo with both a Next.js frontend and an Express backend.

 Together they allow the user to store todos in memory.
-If more than one user is using the same server, they cannot see eachother's todos.
+If more than one user is using the same server, they cannot see each other's todos.

 ## Start the app

-To start the development server run `nx serve expressbackend`.
-Open your browser and navigate to http://localhost:4200/.
+To start the development server for Express, run `nx serve expressbackend`.
+To start the development server for Next, run `nx serve nextfrontend`.
+Then open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code